yjyao/practical-python/Notes/02_Working_with_data/07_Objects.md

 >>>
 ```

-Of course, if you’re up on your list-comprehension fu, you can do the
+Of course, if you're up on your list-comprehension fu, you can do the
 whole conversion in a single step using a dict-comprehension:

 ```python